alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ## How to make a production build

 There is no need to remove the AltTester® package entirely from the project, only the `ALTTESTER` Scripting Define Symbol should be deleted from the Player Settings.
 Also, make sure that the `Keep ALTTESTER symbol defined` checkbox is unchecked.
+If you have enabled the `Keep AltTester® prefab in scene` option, make sure that is also unchecked so the AltTester® Prefab is not left in the scene.
 After that, you can build your app normally as you would do in Unity.

 ## Run tests from the command line